For a printable PDF version, click here.

 Breaking Open the Theme

-Jesus heals marriage and restores it to its original purity of permanent self-giving in one flesh” (USCCB, Marriage: Love and Life in the Divine Plan, p.
+“[Jesus] heals marriage and restores it to its original purity of permanent self-giving in one flesh” (USCCB, Marriage: Love and Life in the Divine Plan, p.
 30).
 But the Lord does not stop there.
 Christ generously invites husband and wife to participate in His spousal love for his Church.
 Christian spouses are drawn into this love by the grace of the Sacrament of Marriage, so that their own love might reflect the loving communion of the Blessed Trinity.
-In this way, the marriage of two baptized Christians becomes a living symbol: a sign which makes present the union of Christ with His Church (see Eph 5:22ff).
+In this way, the marriage of two baptized Christians becomes a living and effective sign: a sign which makes present the union of Christ with His Church (see Eph 5:21-33).

 Jesus is truly present in His followers and in their marriages.
 Practically, this means that when life’s difficulties press in on husband and wife, they are not alone.
 Though they remain fallible and weak human beings, Christian spouses can rely on Jesus to help them to continue in love even when it seems impossible.
 As Pope Francis says, “God’s indulgent love always accompanies our human journey; through grace, it heals and transforms hardened hearts, leading them back to the beginning through the way of the cross” (Amoris Laetitia, no. 62).
 The Lord never abandons marriages and families, but gives them the grace to find true healing and happiness.